open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 - **Refactored classes to use KV utilities**: Updated `TwitterAuth`, `TokenStorage`, `TokenAccessLogger`, and `UserProfileStorage` to use the new KV utility classes instead of direct KV access.
+- **Fixed NEAR authentication in production**: Fixed an issue with inconsistent imports of the borsher library that was causing NEAR authentication to fail only in the Deno Deploy production environment.

 ## Active Decisions